danesparza/fxpixel/README.md

 ```

 ### Step 2
-Now that the repo is installed, you can install one of the packages
+Now that the repo is installed, you can install the package
 ```
 sudo apt install fxpixel
 ```